 As a fellow, you have the unique opportunity to experience different research groups before deciding in which group to do your PhD.
 You are also offered a number of incentives to support your scientific growth.

 Unique rotation-based choice of lab

-Your fellowship is independent and not tied to a research group or project.
-You can perform one to two (in rare cases three) two-month rotations in different research groups before you decide on the research group for your PhD thesis (pending approval of the respective group leader).
-Your PhD thesis underlies the general rules and guidelines of the University of Basel and you will automatically be part of the International PhD Program of the Biozentrum.
-You will get full financial support for your PhD thesis, typically 3 - 4 years including rotations.
+The fellowship is independent and not tied to a research group or project.
+Candidates accepting the fellowship must conduct research in at least 2 different labs (rotations) at the Biozentrum, before they decide on the research group for the PhD thesis (pending approval of the respective group leader).
+The duration of these rotations are at least 2 months each.
+The PhD thesis underlies the general rules and guidelines of the University of Basel and candidates will automatically be part of the International PhD Program of the Biozentrum.
+The fellowship is funded for 3 years and 3 months.

 You are also offered a number of incentives to support your scientific and personal growth.
 Currently, the following benefits are provided (annual changes may apply):

 - a personal, annual allowance to attend meetings, acquire books or a computer

 - an annual study trip to a city with ties to Siemens

 - scientific meetings and networking opportunities with current students and alumni of the Biozentrum PhD Fellowships Program

 - support for the preparation of the personal CV and postdoctoral application by Biozentrum faculty members in the Program Committee